act-rules/act-rules.github.io/_rules/aaa1bf.md

 ---
-name: No audio in auto-play
+name: No audio auto-play audio lasts more than 3 seconds
 test_type: atomic

 description: |
-  This rule checks that each auto-play audio or video elements does not have any audio.
+  This rule checks that each auto-play audio or video elements does not have any audio that last more than 3 seconds.
 success_criterion:
 - 2.4.7 # Focus Visible